Rehaaaan/Financial-Portfolio-Optimization/README.md

      ```

 5. **Data Visualization:**
-   - Use Excel and Tableau to create visualizations of portfolio performance and risk-return analysis.
+   - Use Python and Tableau to create visualizations of portfolio performance and risk-return analysis.
    - Develop an interactive dashboard in Tableau displaying the optimized portfolio and risk-return trade-offs.

 ### Phase 2